Using Glucosamine to Prevent Canine Osteoarthritis

 The results of tests of glucosamine and glucosamine-combination products conducted by ConsumerLab.com, a firm that provides independent test results and information to help consumers and healthcare professionals evaluate health, wellness, and nutrition products, were released in November 2003.
 Of 49 products they tested, four contained much less chondroitin than the products’ “guaranteed analysis” stated.
 Shockingly, two pet supplements contained no chondroitin whatsoever – None!
 Zip!
 Zilch! – despite the labels claiming contents of 87.5 to 750 mg of chondroitin content.

 Our recommendation is to look for a product with a guaranteed analysis, and then to contact the company and ask for proof of third-party testing or verification of the analysis.
+Additionally, we recommend starting your dog off on a single-substance supplement to clearly gauge its effects, then trying one with added ingredients later.

 In cases where dogs have medical conditions that preclude supplementation with glucosamine, chondroitin provides a treatment alternative.
 Most commonly, these conditions are as follows: